JustSeenn/picoCTF_writeUp/EasyPeasy/README.md

 The magic starts here, we start by sending ``` 'A' * (50 000 - 32) ``` to get our input equal to the KEY_LENGTH and then we send back our flag
 ```
 Flag : b'5541103a246e415e036c4c5f0e3d415a513e4a560050644859536b4f57003d4c\n'
-otp_script2.py:16: BytesWarning: Text is not bytes; assuming ASCII, no guarantees.
-See https://docs.pwntools.com/#bytes
-  r.sendlineafter("What data would you like to encrypt? ", "A" * count)
-/home/justseen/.local/lib/python3.8/site-packages/pwnlib/tubes/tube.py:822: BytesWarning: Text is not bytes; assuming ASCII, no guarantees.
-See https://docs.pwntools.com/#bytes
-  res = self.recvuntil(delim, timeout=timeout)
 [+] The flag: b'7f9da29f40499a98db220380a57746a4'
 [*] Closed connection to mercury.picoctf.net port 36981
 ```